NourhanNabil/football-detection/README.md

-# Project: Football Matches Object Detection
+# Object Detection for Football Matches

 ## Overview
 This project is aimed at developing an object detection system to identify and classify various objects in football matches, including players, goalkeepers, balls, and referees.
 The system will provide bounding boxes around each detected object and assign them the appropriate class name.